A First-Order Logic with Frames: Frame Logic

-The auxiliary predicates used for the translation of FL to FO-RD are shown in Figure~\ref{fig:translation-to-ford}.
+The equations for \spps{} from Figure~\ref{fig:frame-equations} can be expressed by inductive definitions for the relations $\Fr_\beta$.
+The translations are shown in Figure~\ref{fig:translation-to-ford}.
 For the definitions, we assume that $\overline{y}$ contains all variables that are used in $\alpha$ and in the formulas $\rho_R$ of the inductive definitions.
 We further assume that each variable either is used in at most one of the formulas $\alpha$ or $\rho_R$, and either only occurs freely in it, or is quantified at most once.
-The relations $\Fr_\beta$ are all of arity $n+1$, even if the subformulas do not use some of the variables.
+The relations $\Fr_\beta$ are all of arity $m+1$, even if the subformulas do not use some of the variables.
 In practice, one would rather use relations of arities as small as possible, referring only to the relevant variables.
 In a general definition, this is, however, rather cumbersome to write, so we use this simpler version in which we do not have to rearrange and adapt the variables according to their use in subformulas.

 For the definition of $\Fr_{R(\overline{t})}$ where $R$ is an inductively defined relation, note that the variables $\overline{x}$ from the definition of $R$ are contained in $\overline{y}$ by the above assumptions, and are substituted by the terms in $\overline{t}$ in the first part of the formula.
 Similiarly, the quantified variable $x$ in an existential formula is contained in $\overline{y}$.